 Carsyn Brasher is the daughter of Carol and Billy Brasher of Farmerville, LA.
 She is starting her 16th year of dance and has been with Ms. Angie and DSUP since 2009.
 Carsyn has been part of DSUP’s award-winning competition teams for the better part of a decade, and she has earned numerous accolades as a soloist, duet partner, and small group member.
 She has been a teacher’s assistant for several years for ages 2 and up in every class DSUP offers, and in 2019, after testing with the Southern Association of Dance Masters, she became a Certified Student Teacher in ballet, tap, jazz, and acrobatics.

 Carsyn is a 2020 graduate of Union Christian Academy, where she was one of two captains of the varsity cheer squad during the 2018-19 academic year and provided much of the group’s performance choreography.
 Carsyn excelled on and off the dance floor during her high school years, maintaining a 4.0 GPA as well as being an active member of the National Honors Society and 4H Club.
-She currently attends the University of Louisiana Monroe and majors in accounting.
+She currently attends the University of Louisiana Monroe and majors in math.